 Matt focuses on complex commercial litigation, representing clients in IP, contract, and regulatory litigation in federal and state trial and appellate courts.
 He has significant expertise in federal jurisdiction and procedure.
-Matt is at home digging out case-changing evidence, crafting legal strategies under arcane statutes and procedures, eliciting critical deposition or trial testimony, and arguing on his feet to courts and arbitrators, all to help his clients win needed relief.
+Matt is at home digging out case-changing evidence, crafting legal strategies under arcane statutes and procedures, eliciting critical deposition or trial testimony, and arguing on his feet to trial courts, appellate courts, and arbitrators.

 Matt is also recognized as an authority in issues relating to the federal Controlled Substance Act and issues relating to cannabis regulation, even being named to the Law360 2020 Cannabis Editorial Advisory Board.
 Matt routinely speaks and publishes on issues relating to legal issues involving controlled substances.
 He was honored as a 2020 Pegasus Scholar by American Inns of Court.
 In one of his favorite areas of complex litigation, Best Lawyers in America named Matt "One to Watch," and Thomson Reuters' Super Lawyers recognized him as a "Texas Rising Star" in IP Litigation, Cannabis Law, and Administrative Law.

 Before joining the firm, Matt was a judicial clerk to the Hon.
 Rodney Gilstrap, U.S. District Judge for the Eastern District of Texas, spending hundreds of hours in court helping manage one of the busiest trial dockets in the country.
 Before then he was a litigator with Paul, Weiss in New York City.